Unleash/unleash/website/docs/feature-flag-tutorials/golang/implementing-feature-flags-golang.md

 ## Add the GraphQL endpoint

 The point of this tutorial is to mimic a real-world scenario where, based on a boolean feature flag, you would migrate from a REST API to a GraphQL one.
 So far, we've just used REST.
-Now, let's add the GraphQL version.
-The GraphQL endpoint is `https://countries.trevorblades.com/`.

 Let's create a static feature flag, for now, just to test that we can call both versions successfully.
 Update `main.go`: